Geoalert/mapflow-docs-en/source/userguides/sam_model.rst

 The “Segment Anything” (originaly introduced by Meta as *universal segmentation model*) is available as yet another experimental model in Mapflow.
 We adjusted it to Mapflow workflows to be used on a scale.
 There are the same steps required to launch this model:

 1. Select your data source
-2. Select your geographical area - either polygon, or GeoJSON file, or your image extent
+2. Select your geographical area - either polygon, GeoJSON file, or your image extent

 Yet there is one difference in the model workflow:

 - if you run this model using GTIFF file — the original resolution of the image will be used
-- if you run it via TMS (e.g. :ref:`Imagery basemaps` like Mapbox Satellite) — you need to define the Zoom (image resolution) in the model options which will be used to download data and apply the model
+- if you run it via TMS (e.g. :ref:`Imagery basemaps` like Mapbox Satellite) — you need to select the Zoom level (image resolution) from the model options which will be used for the input

 .. figure:: _static/processing_result/sam_options.jpg
    :alt: SAM options - zoom levels